geogebra/geogebra/giac/README.md

 ## Prerequisites ##

-Install the [GMP](https://gmplib.org) development library.
+Install the [GMP](https://gmplib.org) and [MPFR](http://www.mpfr.org/) development libraries.

 ### Linux ###

-On a Debian based system it can be performed by running `sudo apt install libgmp-dev`.
+On a Debian based system it can be performed by running `sudo apt install libgmp-dev libmpfr-dev`.

 ### Mac OS X ###

 Install [MacPorts](https://www.macports.org/install.php).
-Then `sudo port install gmp` will install GMP as well.
+Then `sudo port install gmp mpfr` will install GMP and MPFR as well.

 ## Compilation ##